 Qian, the Heaven

-What does Qian stand for?
+What does Qian represent?

 1. Tōteki, the arrow hits the target.